Dark-eyes888/Crypto_Twitter_Text_Extract/README.md

 ## Supermind_Twitter_NLP

-The repository extracts words used in the crypto world from Twittet tweets with the help of Huggingface Transformer - Roberta model.
+The repository extracts words used in the crypto world from Twitter with the help of Huggingface Transformer - Roberta model.

 ### subtasks:
 - Loading Data and important libraries